• favoritesAdd to favorites

 Extraordinary impulses are observed in 60-70% of people, most of whom have no health problems.
 No more than 200 untimely strikes per day are considered a variant of the norm.
 More often, such impulses are due to the peculiarities of neurogenic activity.
 The organic origin of untimely excitations, which often occur, for example, in coronary heart disease (CHD) or cardiosclerosis, is also possible.

-doctor and patient If a person does not have cardiopathology, then even with a high frequency of extraordinary strokes, changes in the movement of blood through the vessels are insignificant.
+If a person does not have cardiopathology, then even with a high frequency of extraordinary strokes, changes in the movement of blood through the vessels are insignificant.

 This is due to compensatory mechanisms: